isabella232/primetime.en/help/release-notes/tvsdk-27-android.md

 Boolean parameters val - True will use audio output latency in audio timestamp calculation.

 * **Optimized to get the best playback experience even if the bandwidth speed falls off suddenly.**
-  TVSDK now cancels the ongoing segment’s download, if required, and dynamically switches to the appropriate rendition.
+  TVSDK now cancels the ongoing segment's download, if required, and dynamically switches to the appropriate rendition.
 This is done by seamlessly switching among the bitrates without interruptions.

 **Version 2.5.5**